bright/new-www/src/pages/blog/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 ---
 layout: post
 title: Introducing cloudform – tame your AWS CloudFormation templates
+excerpt: >-
-excerpt: Whatever we do here in Bright Inventions, we deeply care about automation, traceability and repeatability.
+  Whatever we do here in Bright Inventions, we deeply care about automation, traceability and repeatability.
 This is why, whenever we do anything at the backend, we define our infrastructure as code with the great help of AWS CloudFormation.
 The problem is that our template file grows quickly and becomes hard to maintain.
 This is how cloudform – a TypeScript-based imperative way to define AWS CloudFormation templates – was born.
-tags: [AWS, CloudFormation, open-source]
+tags:
+  - AWS
+  - CloudFormation
+  - open-source
 comments: true
 author: adam
 image: /images/cloudform/blackboard.jpg
+date: '2017-11-28T23:00:00.000Z'
+published: true
 ---

 Whatever we do here in [Bright Inventions](https://brightinventions.pl/), we deeply care about automation, traceability and repeatability.
 This is why we embraced the DevOps-related practices like [Continuous Delivery](https://brightinventions.pl/blog/teamcity-for-ios-project/) or [containerization](https://brightinventions.pl/blog/dockerizing-android-builds/), we are careful about properly set up [logging](https://brightinventions.pl/blog/http-request-logging-in-node/) and monitoring, we know our stuff when it comes to [reliability and resiliency](https://brightinventions.pl/blog/the-importance-of-timeouts/).
 This is also why, whenever we do anything at the backend, we define our [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code) with the great help of [AWS CloudFormation](https://aws.amazon.com/cloudformation/).